 For example, if you’re doing performance testing and at that time I can bump up your spending, all the hardware and software.
 Maintenance of that software can change on a daily basis.

 Focus on delivering wonderful results to your customer

 The fewer details, the better the outcome.
-In ColdFusion 2020 this means that you can focus on your work and not worry about the details.
+In ColdFusion 2021 this means that you can focus on your work and not worry about the details.
 It sounds risky, but it isn’t.
-Simply put, Adobe ColdFusion 2020 aims to simplify this by:
+Simply put, Adobe ColdFusion 2021 simplifies this by:

-- Adobe ColdFusion 2020 will provide easy access to key cloud services.
+Adobe ColdFusion 2021 provides easy access to key cloud services.